 Ellen Browning Scripps Building

 In 1926, Ellen Browning Scripps donated $50,000 to finance the construction of the two-story, 8,300-square foot Scripps Building, original home of San Diego Zoo’s Hospital and research programs.
 National Science Foundation grants were obtained to modify and upgrade the labs in 1962 and then again in the mid-1990s.
-In 2008, the Scripps Building became the newly renovated site of the Zoo's Wildlife Disease Laboratories.
+In 2008, the Scripps Building became the newly renovated site of the Zoo's Disease Investigations team.
 Here, our staff carries out disease investigations and postmortem disease surveillance for animals at the San Diego Zoo, Safari Park, and our field conservation programs.
-Additionally, the Scripps Building houses our museum-accredited Pathology Archives, histology laboratory, and satellite Frozen Zoo® collection, as well as serving as the administrative center for our Amphibian Disease Laboratory.
+Additionally, the Scripps Building houses our museum-accredited Pathology Archives and Histology Laboratory, as well as serving as the administrative center for our Amphibian Disease Laboratory.
 It contains a veterinary student and pathology resident training center equipped with multi-headed photomicroscopes for teaching purposes, and has been designated as a study center for the Charles Louis Davis Foundation for Veterinary Pathology.
 The Scripps Building also serves as home to the Life Sciences and Curatorial departments of San Diego Zoo Global.

 Giant Panda Research Station